 In Sengoku Basara 3 when either Ieyasu or Mitsunari face off against each other in the end of their story paths, "Naked Arms" will play in the background.
 Also, characters will have their Leitmotif play whenever they're fought.

 Inverted in the final boss fight of NieR, where the Shadowlord's very powerful theme gets weaker and weaker as the fight progresses until all that's left is a music box rendition of his theme for his final sliver of health.

-In The Elder Scrolls V: Skyrim, "One They Fear," a triumphant version of the main theme that occasionally plays during boss fights, certainly feels like one if you can beat the boss before the song ends.
+In The Elder Scrolls V: Skyrim, "One They Fear," a triumphant version of the main theme that occasionally plays during battles with dragons, certainly feels like one if you can take the dragon down before the song ends.